PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 Read more about it here: [Native module translation]({{< ref "1.7/development/internationalization/translation/native-module-translation.md" >}}).
 {{% /notice %}}

+{{% notice info %}}
+Modern (symfony-based) modules can only be translated using the [New translation system]({{< ref "new-system.md" >}}).
+{{% /notice %}}

 ## How it works

-This system relies on the existence of translation dictionary files located inside the `translations` directory within a given module.
-These files can be generated using the Translation page in the Back Office (_International > Translations > Modify Translations_).
+This system works in two steps.

+##### 1. Translation functions are used to display your module's wordings in another language

+PrestaShop provides functions that allow PHP files and Smarty templates to display translated wordings.
+By leveraging the module's dictionary files (generated in step 2), a module can use this feature to display a wording in another language during runtime.

+{{< figure src="../img/classic-translation-system.jpg" title="How wordings are translated at runtime" >}}

+##### 2. Creating dictionary files

+The Back Office's Translation page (_International > Translations > Modify Translations_) is used to generate dictionary files.
+It extracts the module's wordings by analyzing its source code, then displays a form that allows to translate them manually into any language installed in your shop.
+Once translated, this information is stored into dictionary files, which are placed inside the module's `translations` directory.
+These dictionaries are used in step 1 to match the original wording with the translated one.
+In addition, dictionary files can be distributed with the module and be reused by other users.

 {{< figure src="../img/classic-translation-workflow.jpg" title="Translation workflow" >}}

-In runtime, when the translation method is invoked, the Core uses the previously-generated dictionary file to look up the translation for the provided wording.

-{{< figure src="../img/classic-translation-system.jpg" title="How wordings are translated at runtime" >}}
+## Making your module translatable

+To make your module translatable, you need to adapt your module's source code.
+Find any wording you want to make translatable, then wrap it using the appropriate method as explained below.
+Once wrapped, your wordings will be ready to be translated through the translation interface.

+{{% notice tip %}}
+**By default, wordings are displayed as originally written.**

+Don't worry if you don't translate everything to all languages right away.
+Any wording left untranslated will be shown in its original language.
+Because of this, we suggest writing all your wordings in English, and then translating them to other languages.
+{{% /notice %}}

-## Translating PHP files
+### PHP files

 In PHP files, translation is performed using the module's `l()` method.

-This method accepts upt to three parameters:
+This method accepts up to three parameters:

 - `$wording` – The wording you want to translate.
-- `$specific` – The contextual file name.
+- `$specific` – (Optional) The contextual file name.
 If not provided, it defaults to the current module's technical name.
-[Read more on contextualization](#contextualization)
+[Contextualization](#contextualization) is explained below.
-- `$locale` – If provided, this language code is used as translation target instead of the contextual one.
+- `$locale` – (Optional) The language you want to translate to.
+If not provided, the user's current language will be used.

+Now let's see some examples on how to use it.

-### Module's main class
+#### Module's main class

-Since the module main class extends the `Module` class, you just use `$this->l()`.
+When translating wordings in the module's main class, since it extends the `Module` class, you can simply call `$this->l()`.

 ```php
 class mymodule extends Module